North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 - North Carolina's games this season have gone over 76 points four of eight times.

-- Wake Forest's games have gone over 76 points in two opportunities this season.
+- Wake Forest and its opponents have combined to score more than 76 points in two games this season.

 - Saturday's total is 3.9 points lower than the two team's combined 79.9 points per game average.

-- This contest's over/under is 21.3 points above the 54.7 these two squads combine to surrender per game this season.
+- This contest's over/under is 21.3 points above the 54.7 these two squads combine to allow per game this season.

 - The Tar Heels and their opponents score an average of 65.8 points per game, 10.2 fewer than Saturday's total.